-As you secure links from sites with a high-domain authority, you in turn improve your own domain authority.
+As you secure links from sites with a high domain authority, you improve your own domain authority.
 This translates into higher search engine rankings.
 Higher search rankings result in greater brand awareness, which then transforms into more traffic to your site.
-And this results in greater opportunities to convert new site visitors into customers, making infographics one of the most powerful visual weapons you can have in your marketing arsenal.
+This results in greater opportunities to convert new site visitors into customers, making infographics one of the most powerful visual weapons you can have in your marketing arsenal.

 Consumers base their purchasing decisions on the benefits they are going to receive.
-Explainer videos visually highlight the benefits of a product.
+Explainer videos highlight the benefits of a product visually.
 They allow you to show your audience why they should buy your product versus just telling them to.

 Explainer videos also come with high view time rates and are perfect for showcasing the benefits of a service or an intangible product.
-Studies show engagement rates are higher with video material than any other form of content; this stat alone is reason enough to use explainer videos for CRO purposes.
+Studies show that engagement rates are higher with video material than any other form of content.
+This statistic alone is reason enough to use explainer videos for CRO purposes.

 Whiteboard animations give you another way to incorporate video into your marketing.

-Wistia conducted an internal study and discovered pages with video like a whiteboard animation have much lower bounce rates.
-Your website visitors are likely to spend 2.6x longer on page with a whiteboard animation than they are on pages without video content.
-Another study reveals you can increase your conversion rate on product pages by 30 percent if you use video on them.
+Wistia conducted an internal study and discovered that pages with video such as whiteboard animations have much lower bounce rates.
+Your website’s visitors are likely to spend 2.6x longer on a page with a whiteboard animation than they are on pages without video content.
+Another study revealed that you can increase your conversion rate on product pages by 30%if you use video on them.

-Interactive content engages multiple senses at the same time, increases interest in your message, and provides answers to users in real-time.
+Visual content like interactive content engages multiple senses at the same time.
+It increases interest in your message and provides answers to users in real-time.
 All of this translates into an optimal user experience, which results in higher conversions.

 How to Create a High-Converting Visual Marketing Campaign

-A high-converting visual content marketing campaign is going to reduce bounce rates, extend the length of time on your web pages, improve value per visitor, and most importantly, include a lot of A/B or multivariate testing.
+A high-converting visual content marketing campaign is going to provide many benefits.
+It will reduce bounce rates, extend the length of time on your web pages, improve value per visitor, and most importantly, include a lot of A/B or multivariate testing.